Knogle/mount-loop/README.md

 ./mount-loop.sh [OPTION]...
 [FILE]
 ```

-Set up loop devices for a given file, create new files of specified or random sizes, or create a ramdisk of specified size.
+Set up loop devices for a given file, create new files of specified or random sizes, create ramdisks, or simulate devices with faulty blocks.

 ### Options

 - `--help`: Display help and exit.
 - `automount <Size>`: Create a file of the specified size and set it up as a loop device.
 - `automountfs <Size>`: Same as `automount` but also create a filesystem and mount it.
+- `faultymount <Size> <BlockNumbers>`: Create a loop device with specified faulty blocks.
+- `faultymountfs <Size> <BlockNumbers>`: Same as `faultymount` but also create a filesystem and mount it.
 - `polymount <N> <Size>`: Create `N` files of the specified size and set them up as loop devices.
 - `polymountfs <N> <Size>`: Same as `polymount` but also create filesystems and mount them.
 - `polymount rand <N> <MinSize> <MaxSize>`: Create `N` files with random sizes between `MinSize` and `MaxSize`, set them up as loop devices.